 In 2001, she found her passion for writing.
 As she began her writing career, her main focus was to develop and build high quality content.
 In 2007, she expanded her writing talents with the development of a children’s brand entitled Fanny Fun Facts.
 The brand emphasizes positive identity growth along with teaching fun facts about multi-cultures.
 In 2007, she produced a soundtrack for Fanny Fun Facts, and became a voting member of the Recording Academy.

 In 2011, her screenplay, By My Boot Straps was selected as a finalist at the Urbanworld Film Festival.
-As quality content with an original voice and point of view is the cornerstone of her brand, in 2013 she joined the producing team for the film Knucklehead.
+Quality content with an original voice and point of view is the cornerstone of her brand, so she proudly joined the producing team to bring KNUCKLEHEAD to its audience.

 Director of Photography